-The main ingredient of a happy caravan park lies in Happy Hour.
-So many
+The main ingredient of a happy caravan park lies essentially in Happy Hour.

-When the park is full there are too many for one Happy Hour gathering so there might be three or four all going at once.
-This group call themselves the Bell Park Wanderers; many come all the way from Tasmania each year.
+When the park is full there are too many people for one Happy Hour gathering so there can be three or four all going at once.
+This group call themselves the Wanderers; many come all the way from Tasmania each year.

 Spot the unhappy face.
 Right, there isn't one.
-That's why Bell Park happy hours are Happy Hours.
+That's because our park's happy hours are Happy Hours.

 As time passes pictures become dated.
 Why not click on